joshhornby/joshhornby.github.io/_posts/2025-07-21-making-impossible-states-impossible.md

 ## The benefits of designing with types

-The real shift comes when you stop treating these "impossible" cases as a runtime problem and start treating them as a design problem.
-Rather than constantly adding defensive if-else checks, hoping no one will ever pass in `{ isLoggedIn: false, username: 'alice' }` you push the burden up front, into your types.
-The compiler is now your safety net, not your tests or code reviews.
+The shift comes when you stop treating impossible cases as runtime problems.
+Make them design problems.
+Instead of defensive checks hoping no one passes `{ isLoggedIn: false, username: 'alice' }`, encode the rules in your types.
+The compiler becomes your safety net.

-It's a small, but powerful mental shift: suddenly, a whole class of bugs just can't exist.
-You don't even think about them.
-Reviewers don't need to ask, "What happens if this function gets a loggedOut user with a username?"
-The code simply can't represent that situation.
+It's a small but powerful shift.
+Whole categories of bugs vanish.
+Reviewers stop asking, "What if a logged-out user has a username?"
+The code can't represent it.
 Fewer mental branches.
-Fewer "should this be possible?" debates.
+No "should this be possible?" debates.

 The more you lean into this approach, the more you see the benefit compound:

-- **Onboarding new engineers**: The shape of the types tells the story.
-What can happen?
+- **Onboarding**: Types tell the story.
+What's allowed?
 What's forbidden?
-You don't need tribal knowledge or a wall of comments.
+No tribal knowledge needed
-- **Refactoring with confidence**: Change a type, and the compiler points out everywhere you need to update.
-You can evolve your codebase without fear of missing some edge-case.
+- **Refactoring**: Change a type, the compiler shows every affected spot.
+Evolve without fear
-- **Testing for what matters**: You stop wasting time testing "should never happen" scenarios and focus on the actual business logic
+- **Testing**: Stop testing "should never happen" scenarios.
+Focus on actual business logic

-Most bugs aren't random or wild-edge-cases, they're "shouldn't be possible, but the code allowed it".
-Making impossible states impossible is the quiet work that prevents entire categories of bugs from existing in the first place.
-The compiler won't thank you, but your future self (and team) will.
+Most bugs aren't edge cases.
+They're "shouldn't be possible, but the code allowed it."
+Making impossible states impossible prevents entire bug categories from existing.
+The compiler won't thank you, but your future self will.